 January and February 2019

-The trust recorded a total of 829 items of print and online media coverage during January and February which reached a combined audience of 30.66 million people.
+The trust recorded a total of 829 items of media coverage during January and February which reached a combined audience of 30.66 million people.

 - Our press release on a warning from Dr Mark Wright, a consultant in liver medicine, that Dry January can provide the “perfect decoy” for problem drinkers featured widely in the national and local media.